Taxpayers’ Rights Advocate

 - FTB 4058C, California Taxpayers' Bill of Rights - An Overview (Revised 02-2014).
 This publication describes the Revenue and Taxation Code (R&TC) provisions of your rights.

-If there is no relief available through normal channels, and you can support that you did not contribute to the tax problem in any significant way, the Taxpayers’ Rights Advocate may use discretionary authority, in very limited situations, to grant relief.
+If you made an attempt to get tax relief through normal channels, and you can support that you did not contribute to the tax problem in any significant way, the Taxpayers’ Rights Advocate may use discretionary authority, in very limited situations, to grant relief.
 Use FTB 3705, Request for Taxpayer Advocate Equity Relief, to submit your request.
 The Taxpayers’ Rights Advocate is authorized to abate penalties, fees, additions to tax, or interest under certain circumstances which are attributable to an FTB error or delay.
 Please note, an inability to pay does not qualify for relief, and the request will be denied.
 However, relief and assistance from an inability to pay may be available through these normal channels:

 We manage large-scale or systemic problems that affect many taxpayers.
 If you know of one of these systemic issues, please report it to us through our Systemic Issues Management System.
 If you personally have an unresolved problem, please send us an email to report your problem.